vincent317/Zoom-Auto-Sign-in-Record/README.md

 # Zoom-Auto-Sign-in-Record

-### A Python project that automatically signs in to a Zoom meeting room and start recording.
+### A Python project that automatically signs in to a Zoom meeting room and starts recording.

 # Software Prerequisites
 - Zoom >= 5.2.1 (make sure you double-check your Zoom version)